canarddu38/canarddu38/README.md

 ---

 ## 🧠 About Me
-I’ve been passionate about coding for almost **a decade** — I started with Scratch at school, moved on to Python and C# at home, and never stopped since.
+I’ve been passionate about coding for almost **a decade** — I started with Scratch at school, moved on to C++, Python and C# at home, and never stopped since.
-I dream of creating my own software company to push the limits of computer science and make technology more powerful and accessible.
+I dream of creating my own software company to push the limits of computer science and make technology more powerful, customisable and accessible.
 Currently studying at **42**, focusing on **systems, low-level programming, and cybersecurity**.

 🌍 I speak: